Jonathan the Husky: Jonathan VIII

 As Jonathan VII was being retired, the university was introducing Jonathan VIII.
 Finally, in 1989, university trustees officially recognized the Husky dog as the official mascot of UConn athletics.
 Jonathan VIII lived on the farm of Richard Rogers, a retired army officer living in Willington.
 He was said to shy away from men but loved the company of women.
 Jonathan VIII died of cancer in May 1991.

+The original Jonathan VIII was brought to campus in 1970 and died shortly after being hit by a car.
+Jonathan VII then continued as the sole mascot until 1977 when the name Jonathan VIII was re-used.

 Jonathan IX or Jonathan X

 Jonathan IX arrived on campus in July 1991, and began his stay with Alpha Phi Omega.
 However, before his debut to the student body, the fraternity stated the husky was not Jonathan IX but actually Jonathan X.

 Alpha Phi Omega's theory was that two huskies served as Jonathan VIII and the mascot's name needed to reflect this.
 There are no public records to dispute or verify this claim but it is the claim given by the university in publications and on tours.
+In 2023, a university news director clarified that the original Jonathan VIII was brought to campus in 1970 and died shortly after being hit by a car.
+Jonathan VII then continued as the sole mascot until 1977 when the second Jonathan VIII arrived on campus.
 Another theory on campus states that students of Clubhouse 29 found a stray pup on the streets and took him in.
 After being informed it was Jonathan IX they refused to give the pup back to Alpha Phi Omega.
 The fraternity mobilized and was able to find another husky in time, Jonathan X.

 Even though it is unclear what the truth is surrounding Jonathan X, he served the university dutifully.
 Jonathan X is notable for having one blue eye and one brown eye, known as Heterochromia iridum.
 Tragically Jonathan X was struck by a vehicle and died in 1995.